pma/amqp/README.md

 #### Does the library support AMQP 1.0?

-No, it doesn't.
+No, it does not.
 This library supports only AMQP 0.9.1, and we have no plans to support 1.0 at this time.

 RabbitMQ 4 now officially supports AMQP 1.0 along with 0.9.1.
 You might get some benefits from using this protocol.

 - https://www.rabbitmq.com/blog/2024/08/05/native-amqp
 - https://www.rabbitmq.com/blog/2024/08/21/amqp-benchmarks
 - https://www.rabbitmq.com/blog/2024/09/02/amqp-flow-control

-Since the AMQP 1.0 protocol design is significantly different from 0.9.1, we also think it's a good idea to start from scratch instead of building on top of this library.
+Since the AMQP 1.0 protocol design is significantly different from 0.9.1, we think it is better to start from scratch instead of building on top of this library.

 #### Consumer stops receiving messages

-It usually happens when your code doesn't send an acknowledgement (ack, nack, or reject) after receiving a message.
+It usually happens when your code does not send an acknowledgement (ack, nack, or reject) after receiving a message.

-If you use GenServer for your consumer, try storing the number of messages the server is currently processing in the GenServer state.
+If you use a GenServer for your consumer, try storing the number of messages the server is currently processing in the GenServer state.

 If the number equals `prefetch_count`, those messages were left without acknowledgements, which is why the consumer has stopped receiving more